w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 - Take ownership of an NFT from the [pallet-nfts](#nfts-pallet)
 - Create a new asset in [pallet-assets](https://polkadot.js.org/docs/substrate/extrinsics#assets)
 - Mint the input amount to the previous owner of the NFT as the beneficiary
 - Mass minting: Minting multiple items in one single transaction.
-Ths will require the user to provide a .csv file with two columns: NFT ID and CID if metadata.
+This will require the user to provide a .csv file with two columns: NFT ID and CID of metadata.

 ## Uniques Pallet

 :::info

-The Uniques Pallet is being decommissioned.
+The Uniques Pallet is deprecated.
 Everything related to NFTs will be covered by the the [NFTs Pallet](#nfts-pallet).

 :::